Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 Expert guide: Be ready for 2020

-#Agribusiness, #Corporate & Commercial Law, #Data & Privacy, #Immigration Law, #Native Title & Indigenous Cultural Heritage, #Planning, Environment & Sustainability, #Property, Planning & Development, #Technology, Media & Telecommunications, #Transport, Shipping & Logistics, #Workplace Relations & Safety, #Procurement
+#Agribusiness, #Corporate & Commercial Law, #Data & Privacy, #Immigration Law, #Native Title & Indigenous Cultural Heritage, #Planning, Environment & Sustainability, #Property, Planning & Development, #Technology, Media & Communications, #Transport, Shipping & Logistics, #Workplace Relations & Safety, #Procurement

 New whistleblower requirements, increased pressure to protect data globally, turbulence in the communications sector, and intensifying drought management issues - 2020 is set to be a significant time of change across many industries.